wg-osr/walkerga.github.io/BGX/NPC_Coast.md

 <ins>Wants</ins> - Acknowledgement of the cosmic disturbance, or alternatively be left alone.

 <ins>Hates</ins> - Mundane questions, petty questions, selfish questions.
-Who cares about harvest seasons, gambling and iron crises?

 <ins>Quirk</ins> - She *always* sees things on a bigger scale than you.
 She never stops contemplating the waves.
-If you meet her at different locations, you have no idea how she got there.

 <ins>Stats</ins> - As a *Diviner*.